 Mothers give birth to a single pup, nursing them for five to eight weeks in the sheltered warmth of the protected den.
 Males play no part in caring for their pups.
 Females leave their young when the ice begins to break up, usually in late June or early July.
 At 1 year old, young are about 70 percent of their mature size.

-, walruses, wolves, dogs, wolverine, sharks, gulls, and humans—more than 25 percent of the pups in their dens are eaten by arctic foxes.
+PREDATORSThe ringed seal’s many predators include polar bears, Arctic fox, walruses, wolves, dogs, wolverine, sharks, gulls, and humans—more than 25 percent of the pups in their dens are eaten by Arctic foxes.
 Ringed seals are the main prey of polar bears, which will catch one seal about every five and a half days.